MarcooLopez/Genomic-Selection/multi_environment.md

 The prediction power of the model will be assessed using the training-testing (TRN-TST) random partitions approach.
 Data is randomly splitted into training and testing sets.
 Model parameters are estimated in training set and model is tested in TST set.
 Two main estimations problems are addressed using the multi-environments models.

-**1. Cross Validation 1 (CV1)**.
+*   **Cross Validation 1 (CV1)**.
 Represent a scheme of prediction of lines that have not been evaluated in any field trials.

-**2. Cross Validation 2 (CV2)**.
+*   **Cross Validation 2 (CV2)**.
 Represent a scheme of prediction of lines that have been evaluated in some but all target environments.
 Thus, prediction of non-evaluated lines benefits from borrowing of information from lines that were evaluated in other environments.

 <img src="https://github.com/MarcooLopez/Genomic-Selection-Demo/blob/master/CV1_2_scheme.png" width="450">